About Representation and voting tour and workshop

 Parliament’s Education Service reserves the right to cancel visits at short notice due to changes in Parliamentary Business.
 On the rare occasions where this is necessary, we will offer to re-book your visit.

-You can check what availability we have left for spring term 2017 bookings on our Short Notice Bookings page and call us on 0207 219 4496.
+You can check what availability we have left for Spring term 2017 & Summer term 2017 bookings on our Short Notice Bookings page and call us on 0207 219 4496.

 Please note that Parliament's Education Service programmes are extremely popular and fill up quickly.